Evaluation of a Doctoral Dissertation

 Instructions on the use of a plagiarism detection system for licentiate theses and doctoral dissertations at the Philosophical Faculty

-• The main supervisors provide the students with the title of the Moodle course and the course key, enabling them to find the Turnitin plagiarism detection tool.
+• The primary supervisor provide the student with the title of the Moodle course and the course key, enabling them to find the Turnitin plagiarism detection tool.

-• Students submit their texts to the Turnitin tool as a single doc or docx file.
-Students should note that one of the Turnitin tools will save the students' work and the other one will not.
+• Student submit their texts to the Turnitin tool as a single doc or docx file.
+Student should note that one of the Turnitin tools will save the student's work and the other one will not.

-• Students must inform their instructors once the Turnitin report is completed.
+• Student must inform their instructor once the Turnitin report is completed.

 • Plagiarism detection must be carried out before submitting the licentiate thesis for assessment.
 If authors of theses wish, they may save or archive their work in the Turnitin database at this stage.